Who We Are

 Emma is our much loved, 5 year old Miniature Schnauzer.
 She has been with us from the first day we opened our doors, and she is most happy to greet our families and provide comfort and stress relief.
 Emma loves her work!

 German born Issi immigrated to Canada at the age of 12.
 Issi has retired from Canada Post after 34 years of loyal service.
 Issi joins Circle of Life full time as of January 18, 2021.
-She is Karin's right hand woman and is currently enrolled in the Humber College Pre Arranging course.
-Upon graduating, she will assist Karin with pre arranging duties.
+She is Karin's right hand woman.
 Art and crafts continue to be passions for Issi.
 She has explored many different media, recently adding stained glass to her repertoire.
 Her themes include nature and the spirit, and her one-of-a-kind creations come from the heart, every piece imbued with her kind and caring essence.
 Circle of Life is proud to feature Issi’s work as part of our Artists’ Circle.

 Dave has been a life long woodworker and has built various projects over the years, from remodeling the kitchen and building all of the cabinetry, building a cedar strip kayak, many furniture items, to making full size, double size, and very small keepsake boxes and urns.
 Inlays have become his specialty at the present time.